 Father Paul enjoys reading, (especially biography), a variety of music, and although a failed pianist, loves singing anytime and anywhere!
 He also enjoys all things food related.
 His sense of humour goes before him and he believes that a day on which one hasn't laughed is day that is wasted!
 As a constant, spiritual discipline he strives to: 'Find Joy in Each Day'.

 The Revd Jennifer Brown is a self-supporting Associate Priest in the parish.
-She is also a theological educator, teaching at Ripon College Cuddesdon where she is Director of the Cuddesdon School of Theology and Ministry.
-In addition to that role, Jennifer is the Director of Training for the College of Preachers, an ecumenical charity that supports preachers and promotes excellence in preaching.
+She is the Director of Training for the College of Preachers, an ecumenical charity that supports preachers and promotes excellence in preaching.
+Jennifer is also a theological educator, having taught at Ripon College Cuddesdon for 12 years where she was Director of the Cuddesdon School of Theology and Ministry.
 Prior to coming to Abingdon, she ministered in the Churn Benefice, where she was Science Missioner, and she continues to have a strong interest in the relationship between science and theology.
-She has a specific interest in the Psychology of Religion, and is pursuing a PhD in that area.
-As well as her interest in science and faith, Jennifer is passionate about care for creation and animal welfare, and helping people to explore what the Christian faith teaches about these things.
+In 2023, Jennifer completed a PhD in the Psychology of Religion, with research focused on the relationship between religion and morality.
+As well as her interest in science and faith, Jennifer is interested in Christianity and the arts and enjoys both reading and writing poetry.
+She is passionate about care for creation and animal welfare, and helping people to explore what the Christian faith teaches about these things.

 Licensed Lay Minister